gryzus24/anki-dodawacz/README.md

 ### Windows

-<sub>__Beware of false advertising!__ The curses interface is not currently supported on Windows.
-There is a console interface which achieves the same thing, but isn't as pretty and functional.</sub>

 To open the program we need Python 3.7 or newer installed.<br>
 You can download Python from https://www.python.org/downloads/<br>
 During installation tick the "Add Python to PATH" box.